7.0 Review and Process

 You must submit: A completed Registration and Practice Permit Application Form.
 Official transcripts confirming the date(s) on which you officially received your graduate degree(s) and undergraduate degree(s).
 Documents must be original and sent to ACSLPA directly from the university where you received your qualifications.
 Original electronic documents (e.g., transcripts and credential assessments) from post-secondary and recognized assessment agencies that can be accessed by secure login site will be accepted as original documents.
 If you haven’t yet received your graduate degree, your university must submit the following directly to ACSLPA: A current transcript listing all your completed courses to [...]

-Applicants registered in a fully practicing membership category with an SLP/Audiology licensing body in the US that has substantially equivalent requirements for registration to ACSLPA2023-03-13T16:11:45-06:00
+Applicants registered in a fully practicing membership category with an SLP/Audiology licensing body in the US that has substantially equivalent requirements for registration to ACSLPA2023-10-02T10:49:50-06:00

 Applicants registered in a fully practicing regulated membership category with another provincial SLP/Audiology regulatory body in Canada

-Applicable if you are moving to practice in Alberta from British Columbia (BC), Saskatchewan (SK), Manitoba (MB), Ontario (ON), Quebec (QC), Newfoundland and Labrador (NL), New Brunswick (NB) or Nova Scotia (NS).
+Applicable if you are moving to practice in Alberta and are currently registered in a fully practicing regulated membership category in any Canadian province.
+All Canadian provinces regulate the professions of SLP and Audiology.
+Please note that the Canadian territories do not currently regulate SLP and Audiology practice.
 You must submit: A completed Registration and Practice Permit Application Form.
-A letter confirming your current registration in good standing in a fully practicing regulated membership category (as described in Section 4.1.1a.) forwarded directly to ACSLPA from all provincial SLP/Audiology regulatory bodies in Canada in which you hold registration.
-NOTE: Canadian regulated jurisdictions include British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Newfoundland and Labrador [...]
+A letter confirming your current registration in good standing in a fully practicing regulated membership category forwarded directly to ACSLPA from all provincial SLP/Audiology regulatory bodies in Canada in which you hold registration.
+Evidence you have the required [...]

 New Graduates of a United States (US) ASHA Accredited Program